voxel51/fiftyone/.github/ISSUE_TEMPLATE/documentation_issue_template.md

 The FiftyOne Community encourages documentation contributions.
-Would you or another member of your organization be willing to contribute a fix for this documentation issue to the FiftyOne code base?
+Would you or another member of your organization be willing to contribute a fix for this documentation issue to the FiftyOne codebase?

 -   [ ] Yes.
 I can contribute a documentation fix independently.
 -   [ ] Yes.
 I would be willing to contribute a document fix with guidance from